Places To Visit in Goa – Your Total Travel Guide To India’s Party Capital!

 5. Mangeshi Temple

-A ride for more than 60 km from the centre of Goa to the east will take you to Mangeshi, an ancient temple dedicated to the Hindu God Hanuman.
+A ride for more than 60 km from the center of Goa to the east will take you to Mangeshi, an ancient temple dedicated to the Hindu God Hanuman.
 The temple is not too big but has a lovely decor with the interior consisting of neatly cut mirrors.
 The drive is awesome, especially if you intend to go on a motorbike, where you pass through highways and the inland of Goa comprising of old homes, rivers and lush landscapes.

 6. Salim Ali Bird Sanctuary